tezos-commons/baseDAO/docs/specification.md

    tokens total supply are required in total to vote for a successful proposal.
 8. `fixed_proposal_fee_in_token : nat` specifies the fee to be paid for submitting a proposal (in frozen tokens), if any.
+9. `start_level : blocks option` specifies the `start_level` that is used to calculate
+proposing/voting stage.
+Can be set at the start origination or after origination by calling `Transfer_ownership` which will set `start_level` to the current level of the blockchain if its value is `None`.

 # Contract logic